fo-dicom/fo-dicom/README.md

 On *Universal Windows Platform*, *Xamarin iOS*, *Xamarin Android* and *Mono* there is only one operational log manager available, namely `MetroLogManager.Instance`.

+#### Important notice for Universal Windows Platform applications
+The *fo-dicom* class library is not fully Windows Runtime compatible, and therefore cannot be built with the .NET Native tool chain enabled in *Universal Windows Platform* applications.
+Typically, the *Compile with .NET Native tool chain* checkbox is checked in Release mode for UWP applications.
+To enable building the application in Release mode, uncheck this checkbox.

 ### Examples

 #### File Operations